Robust quantum metrology with random Majorana constellations: Random Majorana constellations

-One sensible set of quantities in this scenario is the set of cumulative multipole distributions, defined as $A_{M}= \sum_{K=1}^{M} \sum_{q=-K}^{K} |\varrho_{Kq}|^{2}$~\footnote{We ignore the 0th multipole as it corresponds only to normalization.}.
+Note that we ignore the 0th multipole as it corresponds only to normalization.
 For CS this quantity reaches the value

-and it has been proven that this value is indeed maximal for every $M \in \{ 1,\ldots,2S \}$~\cite{Bjork:2015vg}.
+and it has been proven that this is indeed maximal for every $M \in \{ 1,\ldots,2S \}$~\cite{Bjork:2015vg}.
 At the opposite extreme we have states whose multipoles vanish up to the highest $M$: they have been dubbed as Kings of Quantumness~\cite{Bjork:2015vv} and they are maximally unpolarized.
-Therefore, $A_M$ is a good measure of the quantum properties of a state through its ``hidden polarization'' features~\cite{Klyshko:1992tn} that are stored in high-order multipoles.
+For each total spin $S$, there exists a maximal order $M$ to which a state can be unpolarized; the state(s) satisfying this condition of $A_M=0$ are the Kings.
+Therefore, $A_M$ is a good measure of the quantum properties of a state through its \emph{hidden polarization} features~\cite{Klyshko:1992tn} that are stored in high-order multipoles.

-To appreciate the different behaviors, in Fig.~\ref{fig:Multvar} we have plotted the multipole distributions for the most quantum (Kings of Quantumness), the least quantum (CS), and random states for $S=106$.
+To appreciate the different behaviours, in Fig.~\ref{fig:Multvar} we have plotted the multipole distributions for the most quantum (Kings of Quantumness), the least quantum (CS), and RM states for $S=106$.
 The differences speak for themselves.
-A random Majorana constellation is markedly different from a classical state: although the maximal contributions arise from roughly the same multipoles for both states (actually, for CS a quick estimate gives $K_{\mathrm{max}} \simeq \sqrt{S}-1/2$), random states have much heavier tails, thus hiding their quantum information in higher-order multipoles than CS.
+A RM constellation is markedly different from a classical state: although the maximal contributions arise from roughly the same multipoles for both states (actually, for CS a quick estimate gives $K_{\mathrm{max}} \simeq \sqrt{S}-1/2$), RM states have much heavier tails, thus hiding their quantum information in higher-order multipoles than CS.
 This makes them useful for metrological applications, even in the large-$S$ limit, where quantum effects may be expected to vanish.
-Additionally, such random states are far from the most quantum states, certifying the rarity of the Kings of Quantumness and the effort required for creating them.
-This behavior is confirmed by the cumulative multipole distribution $A_{M}$ for the same states, as plotted in Fig.~\ref{fig:Multvarcum}.
+Additionally, such RM states are far from the most quantum states, certifying the rarity of the Kings of Quantumness and the effort required for creating them.
+This behaviour is confirmed by the cumulative multipole distribution $A_{M}$ for the same states, as plotted in Fig.~\ref{fig:Multvarcum}.